 If your son is autistic, you will likely need a guardianship (as opposed to a power of attorney).
 A guardianship is a court order giving someone authority to make decisions for someone else.
 It can be over someone's person, estate, or both.
-It is like having custody over a child, but can apply to...Read more »
+It is like having custody over a child, but can...Read more »

 One of the requirements for divorce is that you are separated from your spouse.
 Generally that means that you are no longer having a sexual relationship.
 If you all are still having sex, it could prevent you and your spouse from obtaining a divorce.
 Hope this helps.

 I am not sure exactly what you are asking.
 Is there something specific that you are wishing to decide regarding your child or something that you are wanting to preclude the child's father from doing?
 As a general rule, the custodial parent has decision making authority over the child,...Read more »